eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

           + round, which rounds the date to the nearest closest value which is 0001-01-01.
        Starting with Connector/J 3.1.7, ResultSet.getString() can be
-       decoupled from this behavior via noDatetimeStringSync=true
+       decoupled from this behavior using noDatetimeStringSync=true
        (the default value is false) so that you can retrieve the unaltered all-zero value as a String.
 It should be noted that this also precludes using any time zone conversions, therefore the driver will not allow you to enable noDatetimeStringSync and useTimezone at the same time.

-     * New SQLState Codes --- Connector/J 3.1 uses SQL:1999 SQLState
+     * New SQLState Codes: Connector/J 3.1 uses SQL:1999 SQLState
        codes returned by the MySQL server (if supported), which are different from the legacy X/Open state codes that Connector/J 3.0 uses.
 If connected to a MySQL server older than